Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 ls
 ```

-You will notice that each of you should have your own home directory where you will do work for the class, and also complete your assignments. ***You will also notice that there is a shared_data directory, where bioinformatics programs and data for the course live.***

-One final thing which you might ask yourself is how is it that certain users can access certain directories/files, while others can't?
+So, how is it that certain users can access certain directories/files, while others can't?
 For instance, you can access your own course home directory, but not that of your classmates.
 Similarly, you can all access the shared_data directory, but users not in the class can't.
 Well, an important thing to be aware of when working in a Unix environment is that users who create files and directories have very tight control over who can read, write or execute the files or within the directories.
 If you try to go somewhere you don't have permission or perform an operation on a file that you don't have permissions for, then you will be a permission denied error.

 So, how do you know what the permissions are and how do you alter them?
 To examine the permissions we can provide the '-l' flag to ls, which stands for list.